Music intervals are defined as the distance between any 2 notes on the music staff for any musical instrument.

 The musical interval of a third can be measured from one line note to another line note or from one space note to another space note on the music staff.

-Whether you are learning to play the piano, keyboard, guitar, drums, violin, flute or any other musical instrument in the world that uses the western music system of reading notes on the grand staff, music intervals are immensely important in your ability to read music.
+Whether you are learning to play the piano, keyboard, guitar, drums, violin, flute or any other musical instrument in the world that uses the western music system of reading notes on the grand staff, Thirds with 1 3 5 in C Position Pianoare immensely important in your ability to read music.

 Although many new music students think that reading music is all about learning the notes only, it is actually a matter of learning the distances between these notes.
 The smallest interval in music in the 2nd moving from one note such a C to D. The next largest music interval is the 3rd, such as moving from C to E on the piano keyboard.